phac-nml/biohansel/docs/source/installation-docs/command-line.rst

     # If not, then python3 may need to be installed with the following:
     apt-install python3.7-minimal

-biohansel needs python3 to work correctly.
-If installed this way, you may need to use the alias command to get the correct version of python active before each run of biohansel
+Biohansel needs python3 to work correctly.
+If installed this way, you may need to use the alias command to get the correct version of python active before each run of biohansel.

 2. Install biohansel with pip.
 If pip is not installed on your current machine, then follow the `installing pip tutorial <https://pip.pypa.io/en/stable/installing/>`_: